With your business at its most vulnerable this busy holiday shopping period, how can you avoid a costly data breach?

 In this era of heightened focus on data privacy and stringent regulation, businesses can’t afford to be so cavalier with their data protection.

-· To ensure you don’t suffer performance issues, in the lead up to Black Friday, dedicate time to performance testing and undertake real time site reporting to see what third-party technologies are firing on your site, and which pages they are loading on.
-Whitelisting of these tags ensures that only specified third-party technologies can access this data and will ensure that your customers’ data does not become exposed.
+- To ensure you don’t suffer performance issues, in the lead up to Black Friday, dedicate time to performance testing and undertake real time site reporting to see what third-party technologies are firing on your site, and which pages they are loading on.
+Allowing these tags ensures that only specified third-party technologies can access this data and will ensure that your customers’ data does not become exposed

 With Black Friday fast-approaching, maintaining both the performance and security of your website will help ensure a profitable holiday season for your business, get in touch to find out more about MarSec™ for your website.